voxeet/comms-sdk-dotnet/docs/documentation/unity/unity.md

 ## Installation

 You can install the Unity plugin from the Unity Package Manager.
-First download `dolbyio-comms-unity-plugin` archive in the [Release](https://github.com/DolbyIO/comms-sdk-dotnet/releases) page, and extract it to a suitable folder.
+First, download `dolbyio-comms-unity-plugin` archive in the [Release](https://github.com/DolbyIO/comms-sdk-dotnet/releases) page and extract it to a suitable folder.

 Open the Package Manager from the Unity Editor and click the <img src="~/images/plus_sign.png" height="20px"/> sign in the upper left corner.
 Select "Add package from disk", and look for the `package.json` file located where you extracted the aforementioned plugin archive.

 >On MacOS, it is necessary to unquarantine SDK libraries.
 Otherwise, quarantine attributes prevent their usage.
 The simplest way to unquarantine is to strip the quarantine attributes recursively for all the files in the package.
-Follow the steps below:
+Follow these steps:
->- Open **Terminal**
+>1.
+Open **Terminal**.
->- Assuming you have unzipped the SDK under `~/Downloads/dolbyio-comms-unity-plugin`
->- Run this command `xattr -d -r com.apple.quarantine ~/Downloads/dolbyio-comms-unity-plugin`
+>2.
+Assuming you have unzipped the SDK under `~/Downloads/dolbyio-comms-unity-plugin`, run this command `xattr -d -r com.apple.quarantine ~/Downloads/dolbyio-comms-unity-plugin`.

 ## Setting up the GameObject
 The Unity plugin provides access to an instance of the SDK through a custom `DolbyIO Manager` manager.
 To add the SDK to Unity, follow these steps: